 We will continue to provide transparency around the Black Start market, including publishing a clear requirement where appropriate to do so, and along with technical requirements to help potential providers self-assess whether they could contribute to a restoration.
 Further information on the ESO Restoration plans is documented in the ESO forward plan for 2019-21.

+Learning from both the competitive events for the SW & Midlands and the Northern Tender will be used to determine the approach for the next competitive tender which we expect to launch in Q2 2021 for the South-East zone.
+We have attached an indicative timeline below: